 Believe it or not, the food you eat plays a big part in how your teeth look.
 Eating sugar, for example, can lead to tooth decay.
 The tooth decay process eventually leads to one or more teeth falling out.
 This leaves a gap in your mouth, and your neighbouring teeth may shift out of position to fill the gap.
 There is no guarantee the teeth will move straight either.
 Therefore, avoid sugar at all costs and consume foods that strengthen teeth and your enamel for a long-term smile.
-You can read more about poor nutrition and its impact on your teeth here.
+You can read this article for more details about poor nutrition and its impact on your teeth.

 The natural alignment of your mouth involves your upper teeth fitting slightly in front of your lower teeth.
 Malocclusion is when this doesn’t happen.
 If your teeth are misaligned, this can lead to overbite, where your upper teeth hang too far forward from your lower teeth and underbite, where your lower teeth are positioned in front of your upper teeth.
 This disturbs your biting point and leads to jaw pain and excessive wear-and-tear on your teeth.
-You can read more about malocclusion here.
+Read more in detail about problems caused by Malocclusion.

 Sometimes, you don’t notice the habits that you perform until somebody points them out to you.
 Just ask toddlers who regularly perform the habit of thumb-sucking.
 Although a habit for all children, thumb-sucking can impact tooth development.
 It may seem harmless but can lead to teeth growing in an awkward position.
 Other unconscious habits more common in adults include opening of packaging, chewing on ice and biting on hard surfaces, which are easy to adopt but hard to stop.
 Although, keeping teeth aligned in a straight position for a straight smile requires you to break these habits.